arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 ### Accessing Over SSH Session

+Establishing communication with the Portenta X8 via an SSH session is possible.
+To do so, it will require a network connection, either over Wi-Fi® or Ethernet provided within carriers.
+Thus, once the previous processes are set up, it is possible to use an SSH session to communicate with the Portenta X8.

+For Windows users, it is necessary to install a service tool to ease the following procedures.
+While Bonjour, Apple's implementation of zero-configuration networking, comes built into macOS, it is not natively included in Windows and must be installed separately.

+***Before proceeding on __Windows__, please install [Bonjour Print Services for Windows](https://support.apple.com/kb/DL999?locale=en_US) before continuing the following steps.***

+For macOS and Linux users, _Bonjour_ is pre-installed on macOS, and _Avahi-Browse_ is typically available on Linux by default.
+Thus, additional installation steps may be unnecessary for these operating systems.

+In the subsequent sections, we will first guide you through the process on Windows, followed by details and instructions for Linux and macOS.

 #### Using the Terminal
 <br></br>

-It is possible to start communicating with the Portenta X8 using an SSH session.
-To do so, it will require a network connection, either over Wi-Fi® or Ethernet provided within carriers.
-Thus, once the previous processes are set up, it is possible to use an SSH session to communicate with the Portenta X8.

-***Before proceeding, please install [this service tool](https://support.apple.com/kb/DL999?locale=en_US) to use the following procedures.***

 ![SSH Services Availability Discovery](assets/ssh-x8-dns-sd-service.png "SSH Services Availability Discovery")